bacoords/cb-custom-modules/readme.txt

 * Initial Version

 == Upgrade Notice ==

+= 1.3.1 =
+* Update to fix bug with new module: Legend

 = 1.3 =
 * Update to reveal new branding and new 'Legend' custom module